3. Adding Facial Expressions

-In particular, the quality of the eye and mouth movements can vary greatly depending on the method of deformation, so try to learn how to add facial expressions here!
+In particular, the quality of the eyes and mouth movements can vary greatly depending on the method of deformation, so try to learn how to add facial expressions here!

 First, lock all parts except the eyes to prevent them from being edited.

-You can lock a part by clicking the key symbol on the parts palette.
+You can lock a part by clicking the lock icon on the Parts palette.

-Lock all parts except for the eyes, making it impossible to edit anything except the eyes.
+Lock all parts except the eyes, making it impossible to edit anything except the eyes.

-Once locked, select the object to be moved.
-We will start the movement with the left eye, so select all the left lashes.
+Once locked, select the object to add movements.
+Now, start the movement with the left eye, so select all the left eyelashes.

 Multiple selections can be made by holding down Shift and clicking.

-First, select “Left Eye Open/Close” and click on [Add 2 Keyforms] at the top of the parameter palette.
+First, select “EyeL open/close” and click on [Add 2 Keyforms] at the top of the Parameter palette.

 The selected ArtMesh now has parameters, and the parameters that were gray now have green dots.

-A parameter with red and white dots while an object is unselected has some object key inserted.
+A parameter with red and white dots while an object is unselected has an object key inserted.

 When an object is selected, a green dot indicates that the object has a parameter attached to it.

-If you move a parameter in this state, it will move from the position where you moved it to the position where you were at the beginning.
+If you move a parameter in this state, it will move from the position where you moved it to the position where it was at the beginning.

 This is the state with parameters.

-If you move one point and then the other, you will lose the initial position.
+If you move one point and then the other, the initial position setting will be lost.

-To prevent this, check the “Lock default Deformer” checkbox in the Parameter Palette menu.
+To prevent this, check the “Lock Default Forms” checkbox in the Parameter palette menu.

-We will actually add movement to the lashes.
+Let’s actually add movement to the eyelashes.
 Hide the eyeballs to make it easier to create the closed eye shape.

 Move the parameter to the left and confirm that the number next to the parameter is 0.

-0 and transforms it into a closed eye.
+In the 0 state, transform the eyelashes into a closed eye.

-Click on the lashes and a red box will appear, grab the center of the box and lower it to the position of the lower lashes.
+Click on the eyelashes and a red box will appear; grab the center of the box and lower it to the position of the lower eyelashes.

-From here, we deform the meshes of the inner corner and outer corner of the eyes to create the closed eyes, but it is difficult to move the vertices one by one.
+From here, deform the meshes of the inner corner and outer corner of the eyes to create the closed eyes, although it is difficult to move the vertices one by one.

-In such a case, click on the [Deform Path edit] from the [Tools Menu] above.
+In such a case, click on the [Deform Path edit] on the [Tools Menu] above.

-Clicking on the ArtMesh with the deformation path selected will draw a line.
+Clicking on the ArtMesh with the deform path selected will draw a line.

-Note that deformation paths cannot be drawn unless an ArtMesh is selected.
+Note that deform paths cannot be drawn unless an ArtMesh is selected.

-If you return to the selection tool and click on the struck green point, it changes to red, but if you move this point, the area around the point is deformed at once.
+Return to the Select Tool and click on the struck green point to change it to red.
+When you move this point, the area around the point is deformed all at once.

-This will create the shape of the closing eye.
+This will create the shape of the closed eye.

-Once the general shape is created, we can now directly move the vertices of the ArtMesh to shape it.
+Once the rough shape is created, directly move the vertices of the ArtMesh to shape it.

 Once you have deformed the main eyelashes, move the parameters around to check them.

-Deformation of the whites of the eyes using clipping
+Deformation of the white parts of the eyes using clipping

 If eyeballs are displayed in this state, they will be visible even when the eyes are closed.